Professor:

 out a semester-long research project related to parallel and/or

 distributed computing.
-The department's gigabit cluster, four processor
+The department's gigabit cluster, two eight processor

 workstations, as well as the CS lab machines, are available for course